 We spent a few days travelling around Siem Reap before starting our placement.
 We went to Angkor Wat, travelled to a floating village and looked around the local markets.

 We were immediately struck by how friendly and kind the Cambodian people were.
-We felt safe in Cambodia and took the same kind of precautions we would take when at home.

 On our second day in Siem Reap, we met a great tuk tuk driver who took us around the city for our few days there.
 He even took us to his village where we met his family and saw the local school and markets.